IndrajeetPatil/Advanced-R-exercises/_book/Function-factories.md

 #>             scale_cut = scale_cut, trim = trim, ...)
 #>     }
 #> }
-#> <bytecode: 0x0000000033139a10>
+#> <bytecode: 0x000000003320eca8>
 #> <environment: namespace:scales>
 ```

-Both of these functions returns formatting functions used to style the facets labels and other labels to have the desired format.
+Both of these functions return formatting functions used to style the facets labels and other labels to have the desired format in `{ggplot2}` plots.

 For example, using plotmath expression in the facet label: